 Giles County’s first FM station WZFM 101.3 was launched by the new team in November 1991 with a “classic hits” format.
 In mid-1992 a large lightning strike destroyed WNRV’s AM transmitter and took the station off the air for twelve weeks (this transmitter had been active since the late 1960s).
 The station installed a used replacement transmitter, but it experienced problems.
 WNRV went off the air about a month later for a second time due to additional issues.
 On September 28, 1992, an emotional goodbye message from Faye Nicholson marked WZFM going off the air.
 This, combined with the WNRV AM issues, left Giles County without any local radio stations.

 The next owner of WNRV was a Christiansburg, VA-based group, which operated the station until 1999.

 Perception Media Group, Inc acquired WNRV in 1999.
 For the next eight years WNRV was used as a simulcast station for their Roanoke, VA WWWR (3WR) station with a Southern gospel and religious programming format.
 In mid-2007, operation of WNRV was assumed under a lease management agreement with Perception Media Group by Gary Jolicoeur and Dennis Welch.
 Gary and Dennis switched the format to bluegrass, which ushered in the current era of WNRV, as described on our recent history page.

-On August 24, 2015 WNRV celebrated the 62nd anniversary of the original broadcast license.
+On August 24, 2023 WNRV will celebrate the 70th anniversary of the original broadcast license.

 This history of WNRV was taken from an article written by James Riffe, Jr, a former WNRV Announcer (1983-1988) and former WZFM/WNRV Announcer and Account Executive (1992).
 James still occasionally works with WNRV for a variety of production and promotion-related tasks.